What Are Some Common Tips for Starting a Small Business?

-In order to help avert the risk of closure, your business needs to keep finding new sales opportunities.
-These strategies will help you focus your efforts on growing your business as efficiently as possible, while still maintaining your current obligations to customers.
-Selling your business and closing new sales is part of your full-time job, not just serving existing customers or servicing current accounts.
+Finding new sales opportunities may help avert the risk of closure.
+These strategies can help you focus on growing your business as efficiently as possible while still maintaining your current obligations to customers.

 - Start with existing customers.
 Sales is often thought of as an activity focused on finding new customers, but repeat sales are just as valuable.
-If you can find a way to sell more products and services to your existing customers, you can increase the lifetime value of your customers and create a stronger foundation for your business growth.
+If you can find a way to sell more products and services to your existing customers, you can increase their lifetime value and create a stronger foundation for your business growth.

 - Get referrals.
 Your current customers can be a source of new business leads.
 If your customers are not already spreading the word about your business, encourage them to do so by openly asking for referrals.

 - Know your customer’s journey.
 Every business has a sales funnel, the process by which you take prospective customers through each stage of deciding to buy from you.
 Sales funnels look different depending on the business or type of product or service.
-For example, the first outbound activity of your sales funnel might be, “call new prospects.”
-The next stage could be, “request a phone call or in-person meeting.”
-Each stage of the sales funnel requires a careful approach in the way you talk with customers.
+Evaluate your sales funnel and how you approach the way you talk with customers.

 Plan for down time

 When you’re running a successful business, vacation time can be rare.
-It’s natural to worry that being away might negatively impact your business.
-But maintaining work-life balance is especially important as a small business owner, and regular breaks contribute to that.
+It’s natural to worry that being away might negatively impact your business, but maintaining work-life balance is especially important as a small business owner.

 If you’re overdue for a vacation, consider whether you’ll close your doors temporarily while you’re on vacation.
-This could be easier if you’re a freelancer or independent contractor with a flexible schedule, but if you own a more traditional business, the decision might be more difficult.
 Staying open can keep revenues coming in, but you have to be comfortable handing over the reins to your management staff or employees temporarily.
 If you’re hiring extra staff to cover the gap while you’re gone, that has to make sense financially.

 Decide before you leave how often you’ll check email while you’re away.
 If you have employees, consider whether you’ll check in with your staff as well, or direct them to only call or message you if it’s an emergency.
 And be sure to delegate clearly so you’re not inundated with calls if there is a crisis.

-Before you go on vacation, go through your to-do list and clear up any lingering items that need to be handled.
-Run payroll if needed, check your accounts receivable for outstanding invoices, pay up your vendors and clear out your inbox.
+Before you go on vacation, go through your to-do list and clear up any lingering items that need to be handled: run payroll, check accounts receivable for outstanding invoices, pay vendors, and clear out your inbox.